- Online: February, July

 For a more advanced qualification, go on to study the Master of Global Development.

 Graduate Certificate (AQF Level 8)

-Completion of an AQF level 7 bachelor degree; or other qualifications or practical experience recognised by the Dean, College of Science and Engineering as equivalent to the above.
+Completion of an AQF level 7 bachelor degree; or other qualifications or practical experience recognised by the Dean, College of Arts, Society and Education as equivalent to the above.